 You need your phone to access the My Disney Experience app for things like dining reservations, and wait times.
 So, pack a camera to capture those precious memories and save your phone for other important tasks.

 You will need a way to carry your stuff while in the park.
 I recommend a lightweight backpack for this purpose.
 This will also give you a place to stash your hat and sunglasses while on rides or indoors.

-Grab a small pack of them for your trip.
-Throw them in your park backpack for a quick cleanup on the go.
+Grab a small pack for your trip.
+Throw them in your park bag for a quick cleanup on the go.
 You can also use them to wipe your face when hot and sweaty.

-To keep minor mishaps from throwing a wrench in your park day, pack some bandages in your park bag.
+To keep minor mishaps from throwing a wrench in your park day, put some bandages in your park bag.
 If someone gets a minor cut, you can treat it and keep going.